DG-InClass/CPSC-1520-A03-Sep-2025/sk/011/ReadMe.md

 ## Just JS Arrays

-In the [JS-Quickstart](./JS-Quickstart) folder, there are several examples of dealing with arrays.
+In the [JS-Quickstart](./JS-Quickstart/ReadMe.md) folder, there are several examples of dealing with arrays.
 See the MDN documentation on [**Array**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+Here's just a sample of what we'll look at.

 - The `process.argv` array
 - The `.length` property